Aggregated Text Transformer for Scene Text Detection: Related Work

-Multi-scale strategies have a long history in computer vision.
-In the early stage, Koenderink \etal~\cite{koenderink1984structure} discusses the problem of scale and resolution for images.
+\textbf{Multi-scale approaches} have a long history in computer vision.
 Lowe \etal~\cite{lowe2004distinctive} introduces the SIFT descriptor extracted from octaves of image scale space.
 Spatial pyramid~\cite{lazebnik2006beyond,he2015spatial} is widely used in scene understanding and image recognition tasks, by computing features of each region on different grids and concatenating them to form a complete representation.
-The feature pyramid method can be employed to assemble feature maps at multiple scales for object detection~\cite{zhou2018scale} and semantic segmentation~\cite{zhao2017pyramid}.
-Multi-scale feature aggregation is also used to enhance the Vision Transformer~\cite{zhang2021multi,fan2021multiscale}.
-Another work more related to ours is CrossViT~\cite{chen2021crossvit}, which applies a dual-branch vision Transformer to extract multi-scale feature representations for image classification.
+The feature pyramid method can be employed to assemble feature maps at multiple scales~\cite{zhao2017pyramid}.
+Multi-scale feature aggregation is also used to enhance the Vision Transformer~\cite{fan2021multiscale}.
+Another work more related to ours is CrossViT~\cite{chen2021crossvit}, which applies a dual-branch vision transformer to extract multi-scale feature representations for image classification.
 Our work builds on the observation that image patches of different sizes produce stronger image features, incorporate the characteristics of scene images, and finally show the effectiveness of multi-scale aggregation for the scene text detection task.